-15.2 Background
+7.311 Background

-The background track will be built up out of a composite tile based character map.
+The background track will be built up out of a character map.
 The basic track size will vary between each map, as will object positions etc. Each map track will be built up out of different images - background images, terrain, scenery and objects that will all need to be loaded in.

-Each map will be drawn within its own background character set, with all background animations contained within this set.
+The maps will all be completely drawn within a single background character set, with all background animations contained within this set.
 This ensures that the required space for all objects, and the required processor and DMA time is available to allow the best animations possible.

-The backgrounds will use as many of the 32 available colours as possible to reproduce the levels of the 3D original and make the detail as authentic as possible on a Gameboy colour screen.
+The backgrounds will use as many of the 32 available colours as possible to reproduce the stunning levels of the 3D original and make the detail as authentic as possible on a Gameboy colour screen.

-15.3 Sprites
+7.312 Sprites

 The sprites will be built up using a sprite routine that dynamically allocates physical sprites to each car and copies the animation frames required from memory into the video buffer.
-The shadows, and the weapon pick-ups animations will remain in video memory at all times, and space permitting the objects and any overlaid text will do too.
-The cars animation frames will however be copied down every VBL.
+The car frames, their shadows, and the weapon pick-ups animations will remain in video memory at all times, and space permitting the objects and any overlaid text will do too.
 This will help to minimise the amount of data that needs to be copied every vertical blank.

-15.4 Animations
+7.32 Animations